hknutzen/Netspoc/outline.markdown

 First, input topology and rule set need to be parsed.

+Read files or directory: `read_file_or_dir`

+Order protocols: `order_protocols`

+: Netspoc parses input files and transfers the contents into formats to work with.
+For the topology, objects are generated and made accessible by name.
+Along the way, the input is checked for errors that are already recognizeable at this stage.

+: Process protocols of the services and rules specified in the input to receive their contained-in relations. *(This should be moved into step 3!)*

 * **Read files or directory:** `read_file_or_dir`
     Netspoc parses input files and transfers the contents into formats to work with.
 For the topology, objects are generated and made